Spread complexity as classical dilaton solutions: Complexity from Dilaton gravity

 Recall that the scalar curvature of the FS manifold is inversely proportional to the weight of the highest weight state while the spread complexity is proportional to it.
 Thus the total energy of the dilaton gravitational system must scale like the spread complexity with the weight of the highest weight state. \\ \\ With these boundary conditions we are thus able to match the spread complexity of any target state (up to an additive constant) as the classical dilation of a JT gravity theory.
 We have already established that the Fubini-Study complexity geometry is obtained as the classical background geometry of this model.
-Taken together, these statements establish a neat link between spread complexity as a scalar field defined on the FS complexity geometry.
+In this approach, the expectation value of symmetry generator $\expect{\hat{G}}$ on the quantum state manifold is the classical solution of dilaton in \eqref{classsoln}.
+For a detailed discussion interested reader can go to Appendix \ref{kill}.
+Taken together, these statements establish a neat link between spread complexity as a scalar field defined on the FS complexity geometry. \\ \\ Note furthermore that our derivation are valid for any low-rank algebra of the form (\ref{algebra}) which encapsulates the cases of $su(1,1), su(2)$ and Heisenberg-Weyl.